-The service-learning program resides in the Center for Excellence in Learning through Service.
+Berea College’s service-learning program resides in the Center for Excellence in Learning through Service.
 Service-learning staff work with faculty and community organizations.
 Together, they design collaborative projects that address community issues.
 These projects allow students to develop and apply academic and critical thinking skills.

-Service-learning experiences allow students to make connections between academic course content and community issues.
-This is all accomplished in the broader context of civic engagement.
-Service-learning facilitates the exchange of ideas, knowledge and resources between
+Through service-learning, students make connections between academic course content and community issues.
+Service-learning also facilitates the exchange of ideas, knowledge and resources between

 What Is Service-Learning?

 Service-learning is an educational experience based upon a collaborative partnership between college and community.
 It allows students to apply academic knowledge and critical thinking skills to meet community needs.
 Students gain deeper knowledge of course content and the importance of civic engagement.
 This is accomplished through reflection and assessments.
 (Definition developed by the Berea College Service-Learning Advisory Committee, March 2004.)
 For more information, view our Elements of Service-Learning.

 Faculty have connected their teaching with community service and outreach throughout Berea College’s history.
 Establishment of the College’s service-learning program and CELTS happened in 2000.
 The service-learning program provides support for:

 - students and

 - community partners who involved in service-learning activities.

 The service-learning has become a significant feature of the College’s academic program.
 First, the number of service-learning courses taught each semester has increased.
 Second, new programs for faculty and community partner development have been established.
 Last, support for service-learning collaborations has grown.